oracle-livelabs/em-omc/mysql/oci-oraca-mysql/a-introduction/introduction.md

 - Logging Analytics

     Cloud Infrastructure (OCI) Logging Analytics lets you index, enrich, aggregate, explore, search, analyze, correlate, visualize and monitor all log data from your applications and system infrastructure on cloud or on-premises.
-Oracle Logging Analytics provides a one-click end-to-end Kubernetes monitoring solution for the underlying infrastructure, Kubernetes platform and cloud native applications.For more information on APM and Trace Explorer please refer to Application Performance Monitoring > **[Use Logging Analytics to monitor Kubernetes](https://docs.oracle.com/en/solutions/kubernetes-oke-logging-analytics/index.html)**.
+Oracle Logging Analytics provides a one-click end-to-end Kubernetes monitoring solution for the underlying infrastructure, Kubernetes platform and cloud native applications.
+For more information on Logging Analytics and log Explorer please refer to Observability and Management > **[Use Logging Analytics to monitor Kubernetes](https://docs.oracle.com/en/solutions/kubernetes-oke-logging-analytics/index.html)**.

 ### Objectives